mmstewart/Server-Diagnostic-Application/README.md

 ![imageedit_1_5585713203](https://user-images.githubusercontent.com/36175538/42836520-e253c066-89c0-11e8-9518-344bb70efa36.png)

-# Notice

-The application is not complete yet, I will be making updates to the code to make the app is completed.

 # Updates

-I will be including what I updated in the code, as well as the date it was updated on.
+I will be including what I updated in the code, as well as the date it was updated on in this section.